Blagai/Anti-Semitism-Shinigami-Eyes/README.md

 Not all supported sites work yet, and there is no data.
 Data gathering will only start once I finish all the base functionalities.

+Server version is incomplete and doesn't work unless I manually set the server to be online every few minutes.
+It works locally just the same as the regular version, so if you really want to use it you can.

 # List of supported sites:
 * Google ✅
 * DuckDuckGo ✅